 Introduction to men's health

-The average life expectancy of a man born in the United State in 2007 is 75 years and 5 months.
+The average life expectancy of a man born in the United States in 2016 is 79 years and 8 months.
 The life expectancy for a man has increased dramatically in the past 50 years.
 How long we live is important; however, the quality of life is equally important.
 The ability to enjoy life to its fullest requires investing time and effort into health maintenance and disease prevention.
 This investment pays dividends almost immediately and it is never too late to begin.
-A person who was 65 years old in 2007 could expect to live to age 82, and a 75 year old could expect 10 more years of life.
+A man who was 65 years old in 2018 could expect to live to age 84, and a 75-year-old could expect 11 more years of life.

 Our bodies are incredibly complex machines that require fuel components (food, water, and air) to grow, function, and repair itself.
 Like any machine, the body requires routine maintenance to make it last a long time and to function well throughout a person's life expectancy.
 Using the body as it was intended and minimizing abuse also increases its ability to perform.
 When we buy a car, we expect to routinely change the oil, filters, rotate the tires, and avoid driving too aggressively to keep the car running smoothly and last a certain length of time.
 As in life, accidents happen and cosmetic injuries occur, but it is the "guts" of a car, the engine, transmission, and brakes that will decide if it will be happily driving down the road or sitting in the junkyard.

 Our bodies suffer through illnesses and accidents and many are unavoidable.
 Taking care of your body also includes scheduled maintenance and screening examinations to detect illnesses at an early stage, which increases the potential for cure and a return to health.
 Learning to listen to the body's warning signs and symptoms is the same as paying attention to the check engine light in your car, neither should be ignored.